zzhangjii/learning-library/ApplicationIntegration-labguide.md

 30. Click *Save* in the upper-right corner of the window.

-## Access an Integration from a Process Model:
+## Access an Integration from a Process Model

 31. There is one more task we need to perform to complete the process model.
 Based on our initial Mama Maggy scenario, what didn’t get